carmenbianca/report-liferay/plan.md

 \gls{foss} licensing.
 These concepts will not be explained elsewhere in the document, which facilitates reading.

-Find below a summary of the chapters:
+Find below an overview of the contents of the chapters:

 - Chapter \ref{context}: \nameref{context} --- Provides the context for the
   internship, as well as a description of the problem.